• Skip to primary navigation

 • ¼ teaspoon cayenne pepper

-• ¾ to 1 pound curly kale, washed and dried, thick stems removed, roughly chopped
+• about 12 ounces curly kale (8 packed cups), washed and dried, thick stems removed, roughly chopped

 • 6 cups vegetable stock